langurmonkey/website-source/content/blog/2024/on-neovim-and-helix.md

 ## Technology

 The core of Neovim is written in C, with a lot of Lua and Vimscript thrown in for additional features.
-Helix, in contrast, is written in Rust, which is a more modern language that emphasizes safety and produces more **correct** and **memory-safe** programs.
+Helix, in contrast, is written in Rust, which is a more modern language that emphasizes safety and produces more **correct** and **memory-safe** programs by default.
+I'm not saying that Rust is better than C, I'm just stating that Rust forces you to write code that tends to be safer.

 ## Conclusions

+As of today, I'm comfortable enough with Helix so that I'm now using it as my default editor.
+I also configured Yazi to open text files with Helix by default.
+Still, I'm still much more comfortable with vim keybindings, but I hope that in a few days/weeks I can be as productive with Helix as I am now in Neovim.